 - Passing gas

 These sounds are normal and not a cause of concern in most babies.
-You may consult a pediatrician if your baby has increased digestive sounds with other gastrointestinal symptoms such as vomiting, spitting up frequently, diarrhea, or crying due to stomach pain.
+You may consult a pediatrician if your baby has increased digestive sounds with other symptoms such as vomiting, spitting up frequently, diarrhea, or crying.

 When Do The Sleep Sounds Resolve?

-Baby sleep sound resolves gradually as the baby grows.
-It may take a few months to resolve restless and noisy sleep in newborns.
-Most babies’ circadian rhythm becomes regulated by six weeks of life, and they may tend to have a longer duration of deep sleep.
+Baby sleep sounds resolve gradually as the baby grows.
+It may take a few weeks to a few months.
+Most babies’ circadian rhythm becomes regulated by six weeks of life, and they tend to have a longer duration of deep sleep.
 By six months, the noisy and restless sleepers tend to sleep calmly since they have less active sleep compared to newborns.